tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 ## 1. Overview

-The [Vision Transformer](https://arxiv.org/pdf/2010.11929) (ViT) is a transformer model that is utilized for vision procesing tasks.
+The [Vision Transformer](https://arxiv.org/pdf/2010.11929) (ViT) is a transformer model that is utilized for vision processing tasks.
 The ViT architecture in TT-NN leverages the self-attention mechanism, originally designed for NLP tasks, to process image data by treating each image as a sequence of patches.
 This walkthrough explains the key components of the ViT model and demonstrates how the Tenstorrent TT-NN library implements these components efficiently.
 For more details on the architecture, please refer to the [References](#7-references).

 ## 2. ViT TT-NN Optimization Techniques

 The implemented optimization techniques in TT-NN compared to the conventional flow are:
 ### 2.1 Sharding on all relevant OPs
-  - Applying sharding techniques to harvest the optimum utilization of the computation OPs, by elminating the need for data movement inter-tensix-cores between the consecutive OPs.
+  - Applying sharding techniques to harvest the optimum utilization of the computation OPs, by eliminating the need for data movement inter-tensix-cores between the consecutive OPs.
   - For more details, please refer to the [related tech-report](https://github.com/tenstorrent/tt-metal/blob/main/tech_reports/tensor_layouts/tensor_layouts.md#42-sharding)
   - Sharding Concepts
 ![Sharding Concept](images/sharding_concept.png)